imsight-knowhow/genie3-survey/context/instructions/paper-to-markdown.md

 ## File Handling

+### The `paper-dir` directory

-by default, save the markdown file and related resources in the `papers` directory, unless specified otherwise.
+by default, save the markdown file and related resources in the `<workspace>/tmp/papers` directory (this dir is referred to as `paper-master-dir`), and create a subdir with the paper name (this is referred to as `paper-subdir`) .
+Note that the user can specify a different `paper-master-dir` or `paper-subdir` in the prompt, so pay attention to it.

-### If you are given an html file
+### If you are given a html file
-- save the converted markdown file and name it as `paper-title-year.md`, where `paper-title` is the title of the paper in lowercase, with spaces replaced by hyphens, `year` is the publication year of the paper.
+- save the converted markdown file and name it as `paper-content.md` in `paper-subdir`, no images.

 ### If you are given an html directory
-- save the converted markdown file subdir, name it as `paper-title-year`, where `paper-title` is the title of the paper in lowercase, with spaces replaced by hyphens, `year` is the publication year of the paper.
+- save the converted markdown file as `paper-content.md` in `paper-subdir`,and all images in a subdirectory, with whatever name you see fit, as long as the links are not broken (the given html may have its own naming convention, respect that).
-- within the subdir, save the markdown file as `paper.md` and all images in an `images/` subdirectory, if you are using the utility script, then just point the script to the subdir, and it will handle the output filename and image organization automatically, just rename the markdown file to `paper.md` and DO NOT touch other generated files.
+- if you are using the utility script, then just point the script to the `paper-subdir`, and it will handle the output filename and image organization automatically, just rename the markdown file to `paper-content.md` and DO NOT touch other generated files.

 ### If you are given a URL
-- download the HTML content to a temporary directory, such as `tmp/`, and then convert it to markdown, just like the above cases, give the utility script the downloaded html dir.
-For downloading HTML with utility script, use `--with-all` option to ensure all resources are downloaded.
+- download the HTML content to a temporary directory, such as `tmp/downloads`, and then convert it to markdown, just like the above cases, give the utility script the downloaded html dir.
+For downloading HTML with utility script, use `--with-images` option to download all images.

+### If you are given a PDF file

+- convert the PDF to markdown using `markitdown` directly, let it also export the images, and save the markdown file as `paper-content.md` in `paper-subdir`, with images in a subdirectory determined by the `markitdown` tool.

 ## Prerequisites